 This Policy provides general information on the federal and state tax reporting and withholding requirements governing payments made to U.S. citizens and resident aliens through the University’s payroll and AP systems.
 The Policy also covers scholarship and fellowship payments made to students through the student system.
 Regardless of the payment system, all amounts disbursed by the University are subject to withholding and reporting in accordance with the requirements established by the IRS, the FTB, and other tax authorities that have jurisdiction over the University.
 As the withholding agent, the University is responsible for withholding the correct amount of tax associated with its payment activities and promptly depositing those taxes with the appropriate government agencies.

-Appendix A includes a table summarizing the income and FICA tax reporting and withholding requirements for numerous types of payments commonly made by the University.
-Because it would not be possible to include all payments in the table, Business Managers should consult the related University policies referenced below or contact Accounting and Business Services for additional information.
+Appendix A includes a table summarizing the income and FICA (i.e., social security and Medicare) tax withholding and reporting requirements associated with numerous types of payments commonly made by the University.
+Because it would not be possible to include all payments in the table, Business Managers should consult the related University policies referenced below or contact the Office of Accounting and Business Services (ABS) for additional information.

 ||A University employee, designated by the President, Vice President, Vice Provost, or Dean who is the financial manager for the University account(s) being used for the expense.
 This may include the President, Vice Presidents, Vice Provosts, or Deans.

 ||FICA is a two-part employment tax consisting of social security and Medicare.
 Half of the payment is made by the employee and the other half by the University.
 Employees normally pay 6.2% of their wages for social security, up to the wage limit, and 1.45% of their total covered wages for Medicare.
 The University also pays 6.2% and 1.45% for social security and Medicare, respectively.
 An additional .09% in Medicare tax is withheld from an employee’s wages in excess of $200,000.
 The additional .09%, however, applies only to employees, not the University.